-The Technical Volume to the Full Application may not be more than 25 pages, including the cover page, table of contents, and all charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
-Citations may be included as an appendix that does not count against the page limit; reviewers are not obligated or expected to read cited material (citations cannot be used to circumvent page limits - all relevant information must appear in the Technical Volume).
-The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.ii. of the FOA) when preparing the Technical Volume.
+The Technical Volume to the Full Application may not be more than the number of pages specified in the table below, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.i of the FOA) when preparing the Technical Volume.